Marvellous mountains you can climb in one day

 Aleksandr Vrublevskiy/Shutterstock

-Arthur's Seat, Edinburgh, Scotland, UK
+Arthur's Seat, Scotland, UK

-Arthur's Seat, Edinburgh, Scotland, UK
+Arthur's Seat, Scotland, UK

 No matter which route you take, you’ll find something amazing to look at while you get your heart rate up.
 The views over Edinburgh from the steep Salisbury Crags are unparalleled, and as you ascend, they only get more spectacular.
-On your way down, catch your breath at the ruined St. Anthony’s Chapel or munch on a sandwich at one of Holyrood Park’s many lochs.
+On your way down, catch your breath at the ruined St. Anthony’s Chapel or munch on a sandwich at one of Holyrood Park’s many little lochs.

 Travel mania/Shutterstock

-Mount Fuji, Japan
+Mount Fuji, Honshu, Japan

-Mount Fuji, Japan
+Mount Fuji, Honshu, Japan

-Fuji-san, as it is reverently known in Japanese, is integral to Japanese identity.
+Fuji-san, as it is commonly known in Japanese, is integral to Japanese identity.
 Climbing its rocky slopes will allow you to learn more about the country’s culture.
 Look out for the torii gate on the mountaintop, which marks the entrance to sacred ground: Fuji, after all, is revered in the Shinto faith.

 Half Dome, California, USA